 Professor Rogers currently serves on the Advisory Board of Private Equity Firm OCA Ventures.
 He also serves on the Board of Directors of SC Johnson Wax, W.S.
 Darley & Company and Oakmark Mutual Funds.
 He is a former member of the Board of Directors at SuperValu (NYSE) and JP Morgan Chase’s Capital Investment Committee.
 His non-profit work includes board membership for the A Better Chance Program and Urban Prep High School.
 He is a former Trustee of Williams College and a member of the Harvard Business School Visiting Committee.

 He has often been quoted in many publications, including Black Enterprise, Crain’s Business Journal, Financial Times, The Wall Street Journal, Chicago Tribune, Chicago Sun-Times, Fortune, Monarch and BusinessWeek, NPR, the Tom Joyner Show and Life-Changing Quotes from the World’s Best Business Schools, a 2013 Japanese publication.In 2002 Professor Rogers published his first book, The Entrepreneur’s Guide to Finance and Business.
 The second edition was published in 2008.
-The 3rd edition will be published in 2014.
+The 3rd edition was published in 2014.
 Professor Rogers has also published five case studies.
-He has been a guest speaker at the New York University – Stern School of Business, University of Chicago – Booth School of Business, Harvard Kennedy School, University of Illinois and the Asian Institute of Management in the Philippines.
+He has been a guest speaker at the New York University – Stern School of Business, University of Chicago – Booth School of Business, Harvard Kennedy School, University of Vienna, University of Illinois, YPO in Australia, and the Asian Institute of Management in the Philippines.